 English is the primary language of instruction at ANS.
 Subject area texts and instructional materials are in English.
-The only exception to the school's commitment to English as the language of instruction is in the Modern Language department, in the courses specific to the completion of the Nicaraguan Bachillerato, and in AASCA-based athletic instruction.
+The only exception to the school's commitment to English as the language of instruction is in the area of foreign language and in the Nicaraguan Bachillerato courses.